shoes for platform tennis

 Is the upper as rugged as the K-Swiss Ultrashot?
 I’d say probably not.
 But for those that like a little lighter feel with a mesh material and a little more “give” - this may be the best shoe for platform tennis.

-- Provides great support and comfort thanks to a little lighter mesh upper; but still durable
+• Provides great support and comfort thanks to a little lighter mesh upper -but still durable

-- Sticky traction and lateral stability
+• Sticky traction and lateral stability

-- Very affordable
+• Very affordable

-- Low to the court, aggressive stance
+• Low to the court, aggressive stance

-- Narrow feet players could experience toe jam
+• Narrow feet players could experience toe jam

-- Those with flat feet may want more arch support
+• Those with flat feet may want more arch support

-3. Asics Gel Resolution 7
+3. Asics Gel Resolution 8

-The Gel Resolution 7 made my “best of” list because it’s quite honestly one of the most technologically advanced shoes on the market.
+The Gel Resolution 8 made my “best of” list because it’s quite honestly one of the most technologically advanced shoes on the market.
 And it’s by far, the most advanced on my list.

 In fact, the Gel Resolution series from Asics is arguably the most advanced court shoe series from any major tennis brand.
 Ever.
-And it’s currently in its 8th iteration with the Gel Res 8.

-So, why did I choose the Resolution 7?
-Well, because it a little more heavy duty compared to previous Gel versions.
+So, why did I choose the Gel Resolution 8?
+Well, because it’s a little more heavy-duty compared to previous Gel versions.
+Here’s what I mean by that.

-The Gel 7 isn’t a tank compared to the Gel 6 but it offers a more stable upper compared to the 6 and this results in a noticeably stronger, durable fit.
+The Gel 8 isn’t a tank compared to the Gel 6 but it offers a more stable upper compared to the 6 and this results in a noticeably stronger, durable fit.
 Perfect for platform tennis.

-But the best part of the Gel Res 7 is the shoe technology embedded into its soul or in this case, its sole.
+But the best part of the Gel Res 8 is the shoe technology embedded into its soul or in this case, its sole.

 Let’s start with the outsole.
 It’s one of the toughest in the court shoe market because of the Trusstic System Asics incorporates into all their court shoes.